Managers guide to planning a managers departure

 • Incorporate feedback from the departing manager on challenges and opportunities within

-This Guide to planning a managers departure aims to offer you a versatile and customisable tool, serving as a solid foundation for your needs.
+This Managers guide to planning a managers departure aims to offer you a versatile and customisable tool, serving as a solid foundation for your needs.
 Utilise it to ensure consistency, enhance accuracy, and save valuable time.

 Adapt it to suit your unique requirements, ensuring efficiency and effectiveness in your HR processes.